TheAgeOfCoding/aoc-on-linux/README.md

 ### Bypass Launcher
 The game won't start unless you bypass the launcher.
 Go to the game folder (right click and go "open applications directory" then navigate to /steamapps/common/age2HD/ ).
-Renamed the Launcher.exe to someting else.
+Rename the Launcher.exe to someting else.
 Then make a copy of the AoK HD.exe and name it Launcher.exe.
 ### (Optional) Install Fonts
 Install the fonts in *drive_c/Program Files/Steam/steamapps/common/Age2HD/resources/_common/fonts* to your system.